 A house is made of walls and beams; a home is made of love and dreams.
-In fact, we spend our lifetime savings to buy the best house for our family.
+We spend our lifetime savings to buy the best house for our family.
 A home is, indeed, a lifetime investment and if by any chance, we have to put it out in the listings for sale, we leave no stone unturned to ensure that it fetches the best possible price.
 To get this, before analyzing the property trends and rushing to property agents the first thing you should do is to identify the major factors that affect the market value of your home.

 #1 House Age And Renovation

 The age of your house is also instrumental in affecting the price of your house.
-We’re not talking about the historic-type old houses here, they undoubtedly fetch a big sum; what we’re talking about are the houses that are three to five decades old.
+We’re not talking about the historic-type old houses here, they undoubtedly fetch a big sum; What we’re talking about are the houses that are three to five decades old.
 Such houses can be a hard sell.
-However, if the timely renovation have been done and the house is decked up with all the latest amenities and interiors like a modular kitchen, well-tiled modern bathroom, and other necessary upgrades, it will definitely appreciate the value of your home a notch higher
+However, if the timely renovation has been done and the house is decked up with all the latest amenities and interiors like a modular kitchen, well-tiled modern bathroom, and other necessary upgrades, it will appreciate the value of your home a notch higher

 The top factor that can be decisive in determining the value of your house is the location.
-Where your house is located, whether it is nearby schools and higher education institutes or not, what are the nearby medical facilities and how connected the area is in terms of transportation; all these play an important role in raising or dropping the market value of your house.
-Proximity to local markets, shopping complexes and, recreational centers also plays an important role in determining the value of your home.
+Where your house is located, whether it is nearby schools and higher education institutes or not, what are the nearby medical facilities, and how connected the area is in terms of transportation; all these play an important role in raising or dropping the market value of your house.
+Proximity to local markets, shopping complexes, and, recreational centers also plays an important role in determining the value of your home.